Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Authors

 \section{Authors}

-\begin{IEEEbiographynophoto}{Isaac Skog} received his MSc degree in Electrical Engineering from KTH Royal Institute of Technology, Stockholm, Sweden, in 2005.
+\begin{IEEEbiographynophoto}{Isaac Skog} (\url{skog@kth.se}) received his MSc degree in Electrical Engineering from KTH Royal Institute of Technology, Stockholm, Sweden, in 2005.
 In 2010, he received a PhD degree in Signal Processing from KTH Royal Institute of Technology with a thesis on low-cost navigation systems.
 Currently, he is an associate professor in communication systems at KTH and a senior researcher at the Swedish Defence Research Agency (FOI) in Stockholm, Sweden.
-He is an editor of the IEEE Journal of Indoor and Seamless Positioning and Navigation, and a board member of the Nordic Institute of Navigation.
-His research interest is in applied signal processing for localization and tracking.
-Currently, he leads multiple projects on ambient magnetic field localization. \end{IEEEbiographynophoto}
+He is an editor of the IEEE Journal of Indoor and Seamless Positioning and Navigation.
+His research interest is in applied signal processing for localization and tracking. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Manon Kok} received the M.Sc.\ degrees in applied physics and in philosophy of science, technology and society, both from the University of Twente, Enschede, the Netherlands, in 2009 and 2007, respectively, and the Ph.D. degree in automatic control from Link\"oping University, Sweden, in 2017.
-From 2009 to 2011, she was a Research Engineer with Xsens Technologies.
-From 2017 to 2018, she was a Postdoctoral with the Computational and Biological Learning Laboratory, University of Cambridge, U.K. She is currently an Associate Professor with the Delft Center for Systems and Control, Delft University of Technology, the Netherlands.
-Her research interests include probabilistic inference for signal processing and machine learning, with a specific focus on localization using inertial sensors and magnetometers. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Manon Kok} (\url{m.kok-1@tudelft.nl}) received the M.Sc.\ degrees in Applied Physics and in Philosophy of Science, Technology and Society, both from the University of Twente, the Netherlands, and the Ph.D. degree in Automatic Control from Link\"oping University, Sweden.
+Previously, she was a Research Associate at the University of Cambridge, U.K. She is currently an Associate Professor at the Delft University of Technology, the Netherlands.
+She is Associate Editor for the IEEE Trans. on Aerospace and Electronic Systems, part of the Steering Committee of the IEEE Journal of Indoor and Seamless Positioning and Navigation, and serves on the ISIF Board of Directors. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Christophe Prieur} is a senior researcher of the CNRS, at Gipsa-lab, Grenoble, France.
-He was the Program Chair of the 9th IFAC Symposium on Nonlinear Control Systems (NOLCOS 2013), the 14th European Control Conference (ECC 2015) and the 61st IEEE Conference on Decision and Control (CDC 2022).
+\begin{IEEEbiographynophoto}{Christophe Prieur} (\url{christophe.prieur@gipsa-lab.fr}) is a senior researcher of the CNRS, Grenoble, France.
+He was the Program Chair of the 9th IFAC Symposium on Nonlinear Control Systems, the 14th European Control Conference and the 61st IEEE Conference on Decision and Control.
 He has served as associate editor and senior editor of several journals, and he is currently an editor of the IMA Journal of Mathematical Control and Information.
 He was awarded the CNRS Silver Medal.
 He is an IMA Fellow and an IEEE Fellow.
 His current research interests include navigation, object tracking, and fluid/thermal dynamics control. \end{IEEEbiographynophoto}